ANNarchy/ANNarchy/docs/example/BarLearning.rst

     InputNeuron = RateNeuron(
         parameters="""
-            rate = 0.0
+            r = 0.0
         """
     )

-The trick here is to declare ``rate`` as a parameter, not a variable: its value will not be computed by the simulator, but only set by external input.
+The trick here is to declare ``r`` as a parameter, not a variable: its value will not be computed by the simulator, but only set by external input.
 The ``Input`` population can then be created:

 .. code-block:: python